yeoman/update-notifier/readme.md

 Type: `string`\
 Default: [See above screenshot](https://github.com/yeoman/update-notifier#update-notifier-)

-Message that will be shown when an update is available, placeholders will be replaced.
+Message that will be shown when an update is available.

 Available placeholders: